webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/gcp-oauth.rst

 .. warning::

-   Access tokens are saved to the .gauth direct, the contents of which *should not* be added to source control.
+   Access tokens are saved to the .gauth directory, the contents of which should not be added to source control.

 Network Configuration